MaccolSolZico/loa-logs-kr/README.md

 You can support me directly by buying me a [coffee.](https://www.buymeacoffee.com/maccolsolzico)

-You can support loa-logs' Snow [coffee.](https://www.buymeacoffee.com/synow)
+You can support loa-logs' Snow's [coffee.](https://www.buymeacoffee.com/synow)

 You can also support LOA Details' Herysia's [Patreon.](https://patreon.com/Herysia)